BronzeKnuckles/Python-R-SQL-PowerBI-Learning-Materials/README.md

  - Working on it :smile:

-### [DataCamp Cheeet Sheets](https://www.datacamp.com/resources) - Use the filters to find the sheet sheets you want :thumbsup:
+### [DataCamp Cheeet Sheets](https://www.datacamp.com/resources) - Use the filters to find the cheat sheets you want :thumbsup:

 Also Checkout DataCamp :smile: :ok_hand: